The CLI of .NET is a command-line interface provided by the .NET SDK that allows performing tasks and actions to manage .NET projects.

 publish | Publishes for deployment | dotnet publish -c Release |

-One of the most common functions of the CLI is to create a new project using the dotnet new command.
-This command supports predefined templates for different types of projects.
+One of the most common functions of the CLI is creating a new project, with the dotnet new command.
+This command accepts predefined templates for different project types.

-For example, if we want to create a new web API project, we would do it like this:
+For example, if we want to create a new web API project we would do this,

 - -n: Project name